 12 kg free luggage carried by porter

 Quality service and trek equipment

 Sightseeing with entrance fees, guide and vehicle – we can arrange for you comfortable day with experienced city guide

 Additional tours and meals that are not mentioned

 Insurance (for cancellation, accident, health, emergency evacuation and loss, theft of or damage to baggage and personal effects)

 Tips, yes, still it is common in Nepal.
 If you are happy with their service, we recommend around 8–10 USD for guide per day and about 6–8 USD for porter.
 Although our guides and porters receive a fair wage, it must be remembered that their work is seasonal.

-Himalayan Sunrise’s Colourful Journey The new road trip is planned from 01/12/ 2019 – for more information please contact us This off-the-beaten-track trip is for flexible people who are interested in an authentic introduction to some of the fantastic handicrafts of Nepal, particularly those of the women.
-It is a unique, small group tour that […]
+Himalayan Sunrise’s Colourful Journey The new road trip is planned for 2021 – for more information please contact us This off-the-beaten-track trip is for flexible people who are interested in an authentic introduction to some of the fantastic handicrafts of Nepal, particularly those of the women.
+It is a unique, small group tour that begins […]